oliviawestmacottssw/SSW.Rules.Content/rules/browsing---do-you-add-the-youtube-center-extension/rule.md

 ---

-​​​​​​​[YouTube ​Center](https&#58;//github.com/YePpHa/YouTubeCenter/wiki) ​​​​ contains all kind of different useful functions which makes your visit on YouTube much more entertaining.
+[YouTube Center](https&#58;//github.com/YePpHa/YouTubeCenter/wiki)  contains all kind of different useful functions which makes your visit on YouTube much more entertaining.

 Major features for us: